jam1015/evil-god-toggle/README.md

 **Return Value:** `nil`

-**Description:** Immediately aborts any God or god-once session by removing all transient hooks, disabling God mode, and forcing Evil normal state.
+**Description:** Immediately aborts any God or god-once session by removing all transient hooks, disabling God, and forcing Evil normal state.

-**Intended Purpose:** Emergency escape to ensure you return to Evil normal mode regardless of current God toggles.
+**Intended Purpose:** Emergency escape to ensure you return to Evil Normal state regardless of current God toggles.

 ### Customizations